memberful/memberful-wp/readme.txt

-=== Memberful Wordpress ===
+=== Memberful WP ===
-Tags: memberful,integration,oauth
+Tags: memberful, integration, oauth

-Plugin for integrating WordPress with Memberful's member management system.
+Plugin for integrating WordPress with Memberful.

 == Description ==

-This plugin allows your Memberful users to login to WordPress using the Memberful oAuth 2.0 endpoint.
+Integrate Memberful with WordPress using the Memberful OAuth 2.0 endpoint.